aelzenaar/ncea-notes/unibooks.md

 To do: do a course in complex analysis.
  * Stephen D. Fisher, _Complex Variables_.
 This is the book we used in 2018 for complex calculus, I found it a little weird because it tries to be both an accessible calculus book and a book with proofs.
 To quote myself, ``the main problem with Fisher is it's trying to be both a rigorous book and a calculus book and failing miserably at both''.
-I do really like the sections on the geometry of analytic functions (chapter 3).
+I don't hate the sections on the geometry of analytic functions (chapter 3).
 (515.93 F53)
  * E.B.
 Saff and A.D.
 Snider, _Fundamentals of Complex Analysis for Mathematics, Sci...etc._ I own this book, it's basically a calculus book, so if you like Stewart or Anton you'll probably like this.
 I don't hate it, and I found it useful for complex calculus, if a little dry.
 It's a bit expensive, because it's a calculus book...
 (515.9 S12)